Who won: 4 key moments in the vice presidential debate

 Harris said those debts raise questions about Trump’s decision making and motivations.

+“Is he making those decisions on the best interest of the American People, of you, or self interest?”
+Harris asked.

-Vice President Mike Pence shook his head as she spoke and repeated Trump’s claims that the reporting is inaccurate.
+Vice President Mike Pence shook his head as she spoke and repeated Trump’s assertions that the reporting is inaccurate.

 Trump has fiercely guarded his tax filings and is the only president in modern times not to make them public.